SplineFlow: Flow Matching for Dynamical Systems with B-Spline Interpolants: Synthetic Dynamical Systems

 \subsection{Harmonic Oscillator}

-A harmonic-oscillator is bistate dynamical system $z(t)=(x(t),v(t))$, which can be written as the following ODE:
+A harmonic oscillator is bistate dynamical system $z(t)=(x(t),v(t))$ with the following ODE:

-where $W_{t}$ denotes the standard Wiener process, and $\omega$ is the natural undamped frequency of the system, and $\sigma$ is the constant exogenous noise rate.
-It's often used to model oscillations near stable equilibria in systems, such as LC circuits~\citep{47_harmonic_citation}, linearized mechanical vibrations, among others.
+where $W_{t}$ is the standard Wiener process, and $\omega$ is the natural undamped frequency of the system, and $\sigma$ is the constant exogenous noise rate.
+It's often used to model oscillations near stable equilibria in systems, such as LC circuits~\citep{47_harmonic_citation} and linearized mechanical vibrations.